vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

 #### Other Assets on the bridge

 This section will be expanded when asset bridges to other blockchains are supported by Vega.
-Since blockhains and their supported asset standards vary significantly, each section will be unique.
+Since blockchains and their supported asset standards vary significantly, each section will be unique.

 ### Event Queue